janlisec/IsoCor/README.md

 The app contains test-data sets for both workflows, IR and ID.
 Measurement files can be uploaded in a number of different formats.
-Most parameters are explained either by tooltips or popups.
+Most parameters are explained either by tool tips or popups.

 ## Detailed documentation